Axway/mft-convert/content/en/docs/TransferCFT/concepts/Transfer_command_overview/Store_and_forward_mode_routing.md

 ---

-    title: Store  and forward concepts
+    title: "Store  and forward concepts"
-    linkTitle: Store and forward modes
+    linkTitle: "Store and forward modes"
-    weight: 270
+    weight: 260

----
-The store and forward mode enables you to route files from one computer to another via one or more intermediate relays (computers or communication sites).
+---The store and forward mode enables you to route files from one computer to another via one or more intermediate relays (computers or communication sites).
 For example, when sending a file from computer A to computer C, where A and C are either not directly connected or have a connection problem, the file is routed via computer B.

 In the same way, a file to be sent to clients that are dependent on